 As a specialist studio for dogs, I take my clients through a process designed to make everything as relaxed as possible.
 I only offer a small number of studio days in my diary, so we first need to book a slot that works for us both.
 I send out a detailed consultation form, which helps me appreciate what you want from the shoot and how the dogs will be in the studio.

 In advance of the shoot day, I send out a detailed preparation guide and happily discuss any details a client might need help with before the day.
-If you are thinking of having your dog professionally groomed for your session, I often recommend that you book this in a couple of weeks before your studio session.
-That way any overzealous grooming can grow out a bit, and you can tweak to reflect the dog you know is at it’s best.
+If you are thinking of having your dog professionally groomed for your session, I often recommend that you book this a couple of weeks before your studio session.
+That way any overzealous grooming can grow out a bit, and you can tweak it to reflect the dog you know is at its best.

-We will also have put a same-day in-person viewing session in for later in the day.
+We will also have put a same-day in-person viewing session in our diary for later in the day.

 Your viewing appointment and selecting artwork

 A vital element of the whole experience sees the stunning photos we have created and select your favourites to produce as fine artwork.
 Whilst you enjoy a short break and perhaps give the dogs a quick bit of exercise, I work on picking and editing my favourite photos.
 I add my artistic flourish and prepare them for your gallery viewing session.

-You return to the studio for your in person viewing ordering session.
-On the projection screen, larger than life, you will be able to pick your favourite images, working with me to determine how they should be delivered as premium artwork.
-I only use the best photographic laboratories and framers in the UK to ensure your wall art is guaranteed to last a lifetime.
+You return to the studio for your in-person viewing and ordering session.
+On the projection screen, larger than life, selecting them from a gallery of images you will be able to pick your favourite images, working with me to determine how they should be delivered as a fine art print and finished artwork.
+I only use the best photographic laboratories and framers in the UK to ensure your prints and wall art are guaranteed to last a lifetime.

 Recommendations and reviews